Mobile Bay, AL

 - Union Baptist Church.
 In front of the church, visitors view the bust of Cudjoe Lewis, a member who donated the land for the church.
 Cudjoe was the longest living imported slave originally from Africa.
 After the Civil War, he settled and lived in Africatown.

-- Africatown, 1959 Bay Bridge Cut-off Road.
+- Africatown, junction of Cut Off Rd. and Bay Bridge Road.
 In 1860, the last shipment of slaves were brought into Mobile Bay illegally.
 After the Civil War, this group of Africans created their own settlement where they practiced their native tribal customs, including language.
 Learn more about this historic area at the Library of Congress.

 Baldwin County, AL

 - Historic Blakeley State Park is the site of the last major battle of the Civil War, the Battle of Blakeley wherein nine black regiments of the U.S. Colored Troops fought.

 - Montgomery Hill Baptist Church is the oldest surviving church in Baldwin County.
 It houses a slave gallery which provides a historical statement of the social arrangements of a slave-owning society.

 - Hal's Lake is off route and inaccessible, however this body of water is named for an escaped slave from Mississippi who lived here undetected and even recruited other slaves to his hideout.
 This led local plantation owners to attribute the disappearances to the Underground Railroad.